-Corrective and preventative maintenance is scheduled on a routine basis to keep the school in good repair and working order.
+Upkeep, maintenance, and cleaning of district schools are provided by the district.
+Schools and rest rooms are cleaned daily.
+District maintenance staff maintains the landscaping.
+Corrective and preventative maintenance are scheduled on a routine basis to keep the school in good repair.
 Work order requests assigned through a computerized work order system ensure that emergency repairs are given the highest priority.